 Our RC is responsible for reviewing cash and long-term incentive compensation policies for our President, senior Management and key staff.
-Our RC is chaired by an Independent Non-Executive Director, Bertie Cheng and also comprises Ronald Seah Lim Siang (Independent Non-Executive Director) and Sio Tat Hiang (Non-Executive Director).
+Our RC is chaired by an Independent Non-Executive Director, Bertie Cheng and also comprises Ronald Seah Lim Siang (Independent Non-Executive Director) and Stephen Geoffrey Miller (Non-Executive Director).
 The members of our RC (including the Chairman) are all Non-Executive Directors independent of Management.
 From time to time, we may co-opt an outside member into our RC to provide additional perspectives on talent management and remuneration practices.

 Our RC has access to expert professional advice on human resource matters whenever there is a need to consult externally.
-Carrots Consulting Pte Ltd ("Carrots") was appointed to provide professional advice on certain human resource matters.
-Carrots only provides human resource consulting services to the Company and has no other relationships with the Company.
+Aon Hewitt Singapore Pte.
+Ltd. ("Aon") was appointed to provide professional advice on certain human resource matters.
+Aon only provides human resource consulting services to the Company and has no other relationships with the Company.
 In its deliberations, our RC takes into consideration industry practices and norms in compensation.
 Our President is not present during the discussions relating to his own compensation, and terms and conditions of service, and the review of his performance.
 However, our President will be in attendance when our RC discusses the policies and compensations of our senior Management and key staff, as well as major compensation and incentive policies such as share options, stock purchase schemes, framework for bonus, staff salary and other incentive schemes.

 All decisions at any RC meeting are decided by a majority of votes of RC members present and voting (the decision of the RC shall at all times exclude the vote, approval or recommendation of any member having a conflict of interest in the subject matter under consideration).